astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 │   │   │   └── gcp_cloudsql_export_operator.py
 ```

-As long as you add this in the plugins directory, the path can be arbitrary, but this is a recommended format for modularization.
+The path is arbitrary once you add this in your `plugins` directory, but this is a recommended format for modularization.

 1. Copy-paste the following code into your python file: